peteroupc/peteroupc.github.io/colorgen.md

 <sup id=Note8>(8)</sup> P. Haeberli, ["Matrix Operations for Image Processing"](http://www.graficaobscura.com/matrix/index.html), 1993.
 The hue rotation matrix given was generated using the technique in the section "Hue Rotation While Preserving Luminance", with constants rounded to five significant digits and with `rwgt=0.2126`, `gwgt=0.7152`, and `bwgt = 0.0722`, the sRGB capital-Y values for the red, green, and blue points.

-<sup id=Note9>(9)</sup> Other methods that have been used for approximating luminance (and which don't really yield "luminance" as used here) include&mdash;
+<sup id=Note9>(9)</sup> Other methods that have been used for approximating relative luminance (and which don't really yield "relative luminance" as used here) include&mdash;

-- using the average (`(color[0]+color[1]+color[2])/3.0`), minimum, or maximum of the three color components ( as shown on [T. Helland's site](http://www.tannerhelland.com/3643/grayscale-image-algorithm-vb6/), for example),
+- using the average (`(color[0]+color[1]+color[2])/3.0`), minimum, or maximum of the three color components (as shown on [T. Helland's site](http://www.tannerhelland.com/3643/grayscale-image-algorithm-vb6/), for example),
 - using the [HSL](#HSL) "lightness" (for the latter, see J. Cook, ["Converting color to grayscale"](https://www.johndcook.com/blog/2009/08/24/algorithms-convert-color-grayscale/)), and
 - using one of the three color components (also as seen on T. Helland's site).

 <sup id=Note10>(10)</sup> Although most electronic color displays used three dots per pixel (red, green, and blue), this may hardly be the case today.
-Nowadays, recent electronic displays are likely to use four dots per pixel (red, green, blue, and white, or RGBW), and color spaces following the _RGBW color model_ describe, roughly, the intensity those four dots should have in order to reproduce a given color.
+Nowadays, recent electronic displays are likely to use four dots per pixel (red, green, blue, and white, or RGBW), and color spaces following the _RGBW color model_ describe, at least in theory, the intensity those four dots should have in order to reproduce a given color.
 Such color spaces, though, are not yet of practical interest to most programmers outside of display hardware and display driver development.

 <sup id=Note11>(11)</sup> Although the _L\*a\*b\*_ color model is also often called "perceptually uniform", it wasn't designed that way, according to [B. Lindbloom](http://www.brucelindbloom.com/index.html?UPLab.html).